liveahero-wiki/liveahero-wiki.github.io/_charas/rakta.md

-lose = "Am i just gonna let them die right here in front of me again...!" assisted = "Thank you very much." rankMax = "You have my gratitude, client.<br>To think I have this kind of power sleeping in me.<br>With this, let us save much much more lives."
+lose = "Am i just gonna let them die right here in front of me again...!" assisted = "Thank you very much." rankMax = "You have my gratitude, client.<br>To think I have this kind of power sleeping in me.<br>With this, let us save much much more lives." loveIndexMax= "I have never been this comfortable with anybody else.<br>To be able to save people's lives with you,<br>Is a joy that can't be replaced by any other reward."
 APPRECIATION = "It looks like your health is being compromised.<br>Don't push yourself, take a quick rest.<br>Fatigue is the worst enemy of good work, you know?"
 DAILY = "Everyone is a novice at first.
 You just have to get used to the work little by little.
 I needed some encouragement as well, when I performed my first operation."
 HERO = "Loren is a very reliable nurse.
 Despite some... peculiarities.
 But at the site, he can take care of himself.
 That's the kind of man I need in both lines of work."